CMU-Perceptual-Computing-Lab/openpose/doc/openpose_3d_reconstruction_demo.md

 ## Camera Calibration
-The user must manually get the intrinsic and extrinsic parameters of the cameras, introduce them on: `include/experimental/3d/cameraParameters.hpp`, and recompile OpenPose.
+The user must manually get the intrinsic and extrinsic parameters of the cameras, introduce them on: `src/experimental/3d/cameraParameters.cpp`, and recompile OpenPose.

-The program uses 3 cameras by default, but cameras can be added or removed from `cameraParameters.hpp` by adding or removing elements to `INTRINSICS`, `DISTORTIONS` and `M_EACH_CAMERA`. `INTRINSICS` corresponds to the intrinsic parameters, `DISTORTIONS` to the distortion coefficients, and `M_EACH_CAMERA` corresponds to the extrinsic parameters of the cameras with respect to camera 1, i.e. camera 1 is considered the coordinates origin.
+The program uses 3 cameras by default, but cameras can be added or removed from `cameraParameters.hpp` by adding or removing elements to `INTRINSICS`, `DISTORTIONS` and `M_EACH_CAMERA`. `INTRINSICS` corresponds to the intrinsic parameters, `DISTORTIONS` to the distortion coefficients, and `M` corresponds to the extrinsic parameters of the cameras with respect to camera 1, i.e. camera 1 is considered the coordinates origin.
+However, it can be changed by the user by setting these parameters differently.

 3D OpenPose uses the 8-distortion-parameter version of OpenCV by default.
 Internally, the distortion parameters are used by the OpenCV function [undistort()](http://docs.opencv.org/3.2.0/da/d54/group__imgproc__transform.html#ga69f2545a8b62a6b0fc2ee060dc30559d) to rectify the images.
 This function can take either 4-, 5- or 8-parameter distortion coefficients (OpenCV 3.X also adds a 12- and 14-parameter alternatives).
 Therefore, either version (4, 5, 8, 12 or 14) will work in 3D OpenPose, the user just needs to modify the `DISTORTION_i` variables in `cameraParameters.hpp` with the desired number of distortion parameters for each camera.